ReviewMyContract.aiReview My Contract

 What is the OWBPA and why does it matter for my severance?

 The Older Workers Benefit Protection Act (OWBPA), 29 U.S.C. § 626(f), establishes mandatory requirements for a valid waiver of Age Discrimination in Employment Act (ADEA) claims by employees 40 or older.
 The agreement must specifically reference the ADEA, provide at least 21 days to consider (45 days in group layoffs), allow 7 days to revoke after signing, advise consulting an attorney, and provide adequate consideration beyond already-owed amounts.
-Failure to satisfy any OWBPA requirement voids the ADEA waiver — even if you took the money.
-In group layoffs, the employer must also disclose the ages and job titles of all employees selected and not selected.
+The Supreme Court addressed OWBPA compliance directly in Oubre v.
+Entergy Operations, Inc., 522 U.S. 422 (1998), holding that a release that fails to comply with OWBPA is void and unenforceable — and critically, the employee does not need to return the severance money before asserting ADEA claims.
+Failure to satisfy any single OWBPA requirement voids the ADEA waiver.
+In group layoffs, the employer must also disclose a list of all employees selected and not selected for the program, with their job titles and ages within the decisional unit (29 U.S.C. § 626(f)(1)(H)).

 What claims can a severance agreement release, and what claims cannot be released?

 A severance agreement can release private employment law claims: Title VII discrimination, ADEA age discrimination (with OWBPA compliance), ADA disability discrimination, FMLA claims, wrongful termination, breach of contract, and wage claims.
-It cannot release: future claims (arising after signing), the right to file EEOC charges (though you may waive monetary recovery), unemployment compensation rights, workers' compensation rights, vested ERISA plan benefits, or protected NLRA concerted activity rights.
-Confirm these carve-outs are present or can be added.
+These are the core claims that employers are paying to close.
+However, certain rights cannot be waived regardless of what the agreement says: future claims (arising after the date you sign), the right to file EEOC charges and cooperate with EEOC investigations (though you may waive your right to personally recover money in any resulting lawsuit), unemployment compensation rights, workers' compensation rights for unreported injuries, vested ERISA plan benefits (29 U.S.C. § 1053), and protected NLRA concerted activity rights (under the NLRB's McLaren Macomb ruling, 372 NLRB No. 58).
+Always confirm that these carve-outs are explicit in your agreement, or request that they be added.

 What is the WARN Act and does it apply to my layoff?

-The federal WARN Act (29 U.S.C. §§ 2101-2109) requires employers with 100+ employees to provide 60 days' advance written notice before a plant closing or mass layoff affecting 500+ employees, or 50-499 employees who constitute 33%+ of the workforce.
-Employees not given proper notice are entitled to back pay and benefits for each day of insufficient notice, up to 60 days.
-Many states have mini-WARN Acts with lower thresholds: California (75 employees; 50 job losses), New York (50 employees; 25 job losses), and New Jersey (100 employees; 50 job losses).
-WARN Act claims are independent of the severance offer and must be evaluated separately.
+The federal WARN Act (29 U.S.C. §§ 2101–2109) requires employers with 100 or more employees to provide 60 days' advance written notice before a plant closing or mass layoff.
+A mass layoff occurs when 500 or more employees lose jobs in a 30-day period, or when 50–499 employees lose jobs constituting at least 33% of the active workforce.
+Employees not given proper notice are entitled to back pay and benefits for each day of insufficient notice — up to 60 days.
+Many states have mini-WARN Acts with lower employer-size and layoff-size thresholds: California (75 employees; 50 job losses), New York (50 employees; 25 job losses), New Jersey (100 employees; 50 job losses with 90 days' required notice and mandatory severance pay).
+WARN Act claims are independent of the severance offer — they arise from a statutory violation of your right to notice, not from the employment relationship generally.
+WARN Act claims should be identified and quantified before you release them.

 Is severance pay taxable?

 Yes.
 Severance pay is ordinary income subject to federal income tax at your marginal rate and withheld by your employer at the supplemental wage withholding rate (22% for amounts up to $1,000,000).
 The Supreme Court held in United States v.
-Quality Stores, Inc. (2014) that most severance payments are wages subject to FICA (Social Security and Medicare taxes).
+Quality Stores, Inc., 572 U.S. 141 (2014), that most severance payments are wages subject to FICA (Social Security at 6.2% and Medicare at 1.45%).
 Severance is also subject to applicable state income taxes.
-For large payments, consider requesting installments across a tax year boundary to reduce marginal rate exposure.
-Consult a CPA before finalizing payment structure.
+The only meaningful federal tax exclusion is under IRC § 104(a)(2) for amounts specifically allocated to physical personal injury or sickness — but this applies narrowly and requires proper documentation.
+For large payments (especially for executives), consider requesting installments across a tax year boundary to reduce marginal rate exposure, or have a tax attorney review for Section 409A compliance if deferred compensation is involved.
+Consult a CPA before finalizing payment structure on packages exceeding $50,000.

 Can an employer make me sign a severance agreement to get my final paycheck or accrued vacation?

-No. Your employer cannot condition payment of your earned wages — including your final paycheck and accrued vacation in states that treat it as wages (California, Colorado, Massachusetts, and others) — on signing a severance agreement.
-Those amounts are legally owed to you regardless.
-Conditioning final wage payment on a release is illegal wage withholding.
-If your employer attempts this, contact your state labor board.
-The severance payment that constitutes consideration for the release must be something additional — beyond what you are already legally owed.
+No. Your employer cannot condition payment of your earned wages — including your final paycheck and accrued vacation in states that treat it as wages — on signing a severance agreement.
+In California (Lab.
+Code § 227.3), Colorado (C.R.S. § 8-4-101), Massachusetts, Illinois, and several other states, accrued vacation is treated as earned wages that must be paid out at termination regardless of any severance agreement.
+Conditioning payment of those amounts on a release is illegal wage withholding — a violation of state wage payment laws that can trigger penalties, interest, and attorney fee awards.
+If your employer attempts this, contact your state labor board or an employment attorney.
+The severance payment that constitutes consideration for the release must be something additional and above your existing legal entitlements.

 What should I do if the severance agreement has a non-compete clause?

-First, check your state's current non-compete law.
-California, Minnesota, Colorado (for most workers), and Washington (for workers below wage thresholds) have banned or severely restricted non-competes — the clause in your severance agreement may be largely unenforceable regardless of what you sign.
-In states that enforce non-competes, negotiate for narrowing: reduce the geographic scope to the region you actually served, reduce duration to 6-12 months, add a carve-out for pre-existing client relationships, and consider requesting garden leave pay (continued salary during the restriction period) for non-competes exceeding 12 months.
+First, check your state's current non-compete law before assuming the clause is enforceable.
+California (Bus. & Prof. Code § 16600), Minnesota (effective Jan.
+1, 2023), Oregon (unless garden leave is paid), Washington (for workers below annual wage thresholds), and Colorado (for workers below salary thresholds under HB 22-1317) have banned or severely restricted employee non-competes — the clause in your severance agreement may be largely or entirely unenforceable regardless of what you sign.
+In states that enforce non-competes, negotiate before signing: reduce the geographic scope to the region you actually served, reduce duration to 6–12 months, add a carve-out for pre-existing client relationships, and if the non-compete exceeds 12 months, request garden leave pay — continued salary during the restriction period — as a condition of accepting the restriction.
+Never assume a broad non-compete is unenforceable and ignore it; employers will seek injunctive relief even on non-competes of uncertain enforceability.

 What is a "good reason" resignation and how does it affect severance?

-"Good Reason" is a defined term in executive employment agreements and some change-in-control agreements that allows the executive to resign and still receive severance.
-Common Good Reason triggers include: material reduction in title, authority, or base compensation; relocation beyond a specified distance; material breach by the company; or required reporting to a lower-level executive.
-If your employment agreement includes a Good Reason definition, review it carefully — if your role was materially diminished before you were asked to resign or sign a severance agreement, you may have a Good Reason resignation right that triggers enhanced severance or CIC benefits.
+"Good Reason" is a defined term in executive employment agreements and some change-in-control agreements that allows the executive to resign voluntarily and still receive severance benefits, treating the resignation as constructive termination.
+Common Good Reason triggers include: a material reduction in title, authority, or base compensation (typically 10%+ reduction triggers the right); relocation of the principal place of employment beyond a specified distance (typically 35–50 miles); material breach of the employment agreement by the company; or required reporting to a lower-level executive than previously required.
+Good Reason rights typically have procedural requirements: the executive must notify the company of the condition within 30–90 days of its occurrence and give the company an opportunity to cure before exercising the right.
+If your employment agreement includes a Good Reason definition and your role was materially diminished before you were asked to sign a severance agreement, you may have a right to trigger enhanced severance benefits on your own timeline rather than accepting what was offered.

 Can I file an EEOC charge after signing a severance agreement?